saivarunkotha/customer-churn-prediction/README.md

 | Random Forest | 95.39% | 0.9640 | 0.8583 | 0.9081 | 0.9835 |
 | XGBoost | 95.10% | 0.9272 | 0.8850 | 0.9056 | 0.9869 |

-**Best model: Logistic Regression** — highest AUC-ROC (0.9903) and Recall, meaning it correctly identifies the most at-risk customers.
+**Best model: Logistic Regression** — highest AUC-ROC (0.9903) and Recall, meaning it correctly identifies the most at risk customers.

 ### 5. Explainability (SHAP)
 SHAP TreeExplainer used to identify the top drivers of churn: